CheckPointSW/harmony-endpoint-management-cli/README.md

 ## ⬇️ CLI Download

-To start using this CLI, simpley download the relevant OS binary from the [Release](https://github.com/CheckPointSW/harmony-endpoint-management-cli/releases/latest)

-Or install it via PIP (PyPi registry) as global python command
+To start using this CLI, install it via PIP (PyPi registry) as a global python command
 ```bash
 pip install chkp-harmony-endpoint-management-cli
 ```